-- 1 leek cleaned, with white and light green parts diced
+- 1 leek, cleaned with white and light green parts diced

-- 1 shallot diced
+- 1 shallot, diced

-- 3 scallions thinly sliced
+- 3 scallions, thinly sliced

-- 3 tbsp olive oil (divided)
+- 3 tbsp olive oil, divided

 - 10 large eggs

-- 1 cup yogurt (or dairy-free coconut yogurt)
+- 1 cup yogurt, or dairy-free yogurt

-- 1 bunch fresh parsley roughly chopped
+- 1 bunch fresh parsley, roughly chopped

-- 1 bunch fresh dill roughly chopped
+- 1 bunch fresh dill, roughly chopped

-- 2-4 ounces goat cheese
+- 4 oz goat cheese

-- salt and pepper to taste
+- salt and pepper, to taste

-Heat one tablespoon of olive oil in a 10-inch cast iron skillet over medium heat.
-Add the leek, shallot and scallions and sauté for 1-2 minutes, or until slightly translucent.
+- Heat one tablespoon of olive oil in a 10-inch cast iron skillet over medium heat.
+Add the leek, shallot and scallions and saute for 1-2 minutes, or until slightly translucent.
 Then, remove the vegetables to a plate and set aside.

-In a large mixing bowl, add the eggs and yogurt and whisk together.
-Stir in the herbs, smoked salmon, goat cheese, sautéed leek, shallot and scallions, salt and pepper.
+- In a large mixing bowl, add the eggs and yogurt and whisk together.
+Stir in the herbs, smoked salmon, goat cheese, sauteed leek, shallot and scallions, salt and pepper.

 - Transfer the frittata to the oven (on a middle shelf) and turn the top broiler on.
 Continue cooking for another 8-10 minutes, checking on it every few minutes to ensure the top isn't browning too much.
 If the top cooks faster than the inside of the frittata, turn the broiler off and let it continue cooking in the oven.

-Serve the frittata with extra herbs.
+- Serve the frittata with extra herbs.

 - This is my favorite frittata pan (and what you see pictured).